SundharessB/Therapy-ChatBot/README.md

 ## Overview

-Calm Companion is an innovative therapy chatbot designed to provide immediate, empathetic support for individuals experiencing emotional distress or suicidal thoughts.
+Suicide Prevention: A Therapy ChatBot is an innovative therapy chatbot designed to provide immediate, empathetic support for individuals experiencing emotional distress or suicidal thoughts.
 By leveraging the power of the Intel model `TheBloke/neural-chat-7B-v3-1-GGUF`, Lifeline Harmony offers a conversational experience that understands and responds to the unique needs of each user.

 ## Purpose